blackrosezy/hic/README.md

-Hipache Cli
+WireTip
 ===========

-Hipache cli (hic) is a program written in Go to add and remove url in Hipache.
+Wiretip (hic) is a cli program written in Go to add and remove url in Hipache.

 ### Basic Usage: